 Go easy on pattern.
 If you have wild bright patterns on curtains or furniture, consider re-covering or replacing them with neutral furnishings.
 If that’s beyond your budget, you can tone down curtains by buying cheap lengths of calico and sewing them over the existing fabric.
 It’s time-consuming, but will make a big difference.
 Similarly, you can make inexpensive slip covers for couches out of neutral calico, then go crazy with bold bright cushion covers as accents.

 Show the love.
 In a small space, you must be restrained.
-Don’t have anything in it that you’re just ho-hum about, fill the room only with things you LOVE.
+Don’t have anything in it you’re just ho-hum about, fill the room only with things you LOVE.
 That way your collections will stay under control and you’ll always like spending time in the space.

 Keep the floor in the centre of the room as clear as you can.
-Push couches, shelves and cabinets against the walls so that the visual lines aren’t cluttered.
+Push couches, shelves and cabinets against the walls so the visual lines aren’t cluttered.

 Be self-controlled.
-If you buy a new piece of furniture that you love, don’t try and fit it into a room that’s already at capacity.
+If you buy a new piece of furniture you love, don’t try and fit it into a room that’s already at capacity.
 If you put something in, you’ve got to take something out.